-A discussion regarding the basis for the Board's approval of the Fund's Advisory Agreement and Sub-Advisory Agreement will be available in the Fund's Certified Shareholder Report on Form N-CSR for the period ending December 31, 2024.
+A discussion regarding the basis for the Board's approval of the Fund's Advisory Agreement is available in the Fund's Certified Shareholder Report on Form N-CSR for the period ended December 31, 2024.
+A discussion regarding the basis for the Board's approval of the Fund's Sub-Advisory Agreement will be available in the Fund's Certified Shareholder Report on Form N-CSR for the period ending June 30, 2025.